-The Pink Floyd Exhibition: Their Mortal Remains V&A Review – A Total ‘Must-See’ For All Music Fans
+The Pink Floyd Exhibition: Their Mortal Remains Becomes The V&A’s Most Visited Music Show

 As you begin your journey into Their Mortal Remains, The Pink Floyd exhibition at London’s Victoria & Albert museum showcasing their 50 year musical journey, you enter via a giant replica of the band’s old touring vehicle from the 60s, a black Bedford van.